Jaljulia: History

 In Roman times the village was known as Galgulis, while during the Crusader period it was referred to as Jorgilia in 1241 C.E.
 It has been suggested that a Crusader sugar factory was later turned into an Ottoman mosque.

+Mamluk Empire

 In 1265 C.E.
 (663 H) Sultan Baybars allocated equal shares of the village to three of his amirs.
 One of these, amir Badr al-Din Baktash al-Fakri, included his section of the village in a waqf he established.
 Excavations of a building close to the Mamluk khan yielded ceramics dating from that period.